larissaralmeida/larissaralmeida/README.md

 ###

-<p align="center">Backend developer, graduated in IT Management.
-Experience as QA but focused on backend development.<br><br>🌱 I'm currently deepening my knowledge in: JavaScript, Nodejs, Express</p>
+<p align="center">Software Quality Engineer, graduated in IT Management, with 1+ years of experience.<br><br>🌱 I'm currently deepening my knowledge in test automation with: Selenium Webdriver and Java</p>

 ###